Origen-SDK/rfcs/text/0000-abstract-digsrc-digcap-support.md

 Read/Write attribute.
 The equivalent of overlay_from_mem except it enables digcap.

+instrument_setting:
+Method for accumulating instrument settings for given pins.
+Default behavior defined in VectorGenerator would be to perform no action.
+The Uflex tester object would be updated to accumulate pins and settings for instrument statement generation.
+This method could be used for more than JUST digsrc/cap.
+I could see our group also using this as the instruement header equivalent of "push_microcode".

 format_overlay(dut.pin(:blah), bit.overlay_str, options_hash={}):
 Method to create tester specific collateral for overlay (similar to format_pin_state).
 Returns a hash with info for the protocol driver to use in implementing the overlay (or digsrc).
 The UFlex